skatcat31/yelpBackendExercisePublic/README.md

 ***

-A simple Express server has been provided as part of this repo, along with a package.json file.
-Use this to familiarize yourself with npm libraries that will be helpful in completing this exercise.
-That said, if you have libraries that you'd prefer to use, feel free to use them instead.
+A simple Express server has been provided as part of this repo, along with a .env file and a package.json file.
+Use the package.json file to familiarize yourself with npm libraries that will be helpful in completing this exercise.
+That said, if you have libraries that you'd prefer to use, feel free to install and use them instead.

 Good luck!